Authorisation of Retail Butcher Shops Handling SRM

 Yes, in cattle the parts which must be removed as SRM and not sold in food are the following:

-• Skull including brain and eyes, and spinal cord of bovine animals over 12 months
+• Skull, excluding the mandible and including the brain and eyes, and the spinal cord of bovine animals over 12 months

 Why is vertebral column regarded as SRM?